Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 A fabulous and comprehensive road trip around New Hampshire.
 You might have noticed that that’s an ENORMOUS list of towns.

 I grew up spending every summer in New Hampshire, and while I visit New Hampshire often when I’m home, I’ve never treated it like a blogger visit.
 That’s changing now.
 This time I did all the research, took all the photos, did all the experiences!

-Some of the highlights: doing a mailboat cruise on the M/V Sophie C on Lake Winnipesaukee (truly unique and special), going on a moose tour in the Great North Woods (we saw three lady moose!), hiking to Artist’s Bluff (easy and scenic), and discovering cool towns (big fan of Keene, Littleton, Sugar Hill, and Lancaster).
+Some of the highlights: doing a mailboat cruise on the M/V Sophie C on Lake Winnipesaukee from Weirs Beach (truly unique and special), going on a moose tour in the Great North Woods (we saw three lady moose!), hiking to Artist’s Bluff (easy and scenic), and discovering cool towns (big fan of Keene, Littleton, Sugar Hill, and Lancaster).

 Absolutely perfect weather in the White Mountains.
 Mid-September was glorious — clear blue skies, warm days, cool-ish nights.
 That is EXTREMELY unusual!
 I usually go in summer, and I’m used to overcast days and crazy weather that changes on a dime.
 I’m telling you, early foliage is the time to go.

 Visiting 25 New Hampshire breweries so far.
 On my way to being an expert!
 Some favorites: Schilling Beer Co in Littleton for European beers, Woodman’s in Bristol for coziness and hidden gem-ness, Rek-Lis in Bethlehem for a fun convivial atmosphere, Branch & Blade in Keene for REALLY weird stuff.
 I’ve also visited several wineries and distilleries.